Best Of17 min read

 Join SoFi

 SoFi isn't just an investing app — it's trying to be your entire financial life in one place.
 Banking, student loan refinancing, personal loans, credit cards, and investing all live under one roof.
-For a college student trying to manage a dozen financial stressors simultaneously, that consolidation has real appeal.
+For a student managing a dozen financial stressors at once, that consolidation actually matters.

-SoFi Invest offers commission-free stocks and ETFs, crypto trading, and automated investing through SoFi Automated.
+SoFi Invest gives you commission-free stocks and ETFs, crypto trading, and automated investing through SoFi Automated.
 The minimum is just $1.
-There's no monthly fee for the investing component.
-And here's the feature that genuinely surprised me: SoFi gives regular users access to IPO investing — buying into companies before they go public — which is something you typically only see on platforms charging much more.
-Is it a little gimmicky sometimes?
+Zero monthly fee for investing.
+And here's what surprised me: SoFi gives regular users access to IPO investing — buying companies before they go public — which you typically only see on pricier platforms.
+Is it gimmicky sometimes?
 Sure.
-But the access alone is cool.
+But the access alone is pretty cool.

 Key Features: